nkovacs/yii-whoops/README.md

     ```
     - Or [downloading] and unpacking it in your `extensions` folder.

-2. If you're using Composer, I strongly recomend you to create a `vendor` alias if you haven't yet.
+2. If you're using Composer, I strongly recomend you create a `vendor` alias if you haven't yet.
    Add this to the beginning of your `config/main.php`:

     ```php